 - Be clean, organised and patient.
 Ensure you have the right thinners/solvent/clean-up gear close at hand.

-Step 6: Cabinet Construction - Speaker Grills
+Step 6: Cabinet Construction - Front Baffles and Speaker Grills

 Next step was to build the speaker grills.
 I could not find a suitable kit or instructions on line so these are completely original: